Gilead: An anti-American company that lacks ethics or empathy for its customers:

-Gilead is inspired by the opportunity to make exhorbitant profits by capitalizing on unmet medical needs for patients with life-threatening diseases.
+Gilead is inspired by the opportunity to make exorbitant profits by capitalizing on unmet medical needs for patients with life-threatening diseases.

 It did so when, unable to develop its own Hepatitis drug, it spent $11 billion to buy a company, valued at several hundred million a few years earlier, that successfully developed a drug using government, educational and scientific grants.

 Because their was an unmet need, Gilead was able to charge United States patients $1,125 a pill, or $94,500 for a 12-week course of treatment.

 By gouging the American consumer, Gilead was able to make almost double the $11 billion it spent within the first two years.

 What makes this even more appalling, rather than pay its fair share of taxes, Gilead is moving all profits overseas to avoid paying US taxes on money paid by US consumers, insurance companies and the American government.

 For a short period, Gilead had the people who needed this treatment with no option but to ask for this treatment in order to stay alive.